 The chosen individual should be independent.

 Are expected to perform ethically and competently in accordance with accepted appraisal standards of their professional organization and by the accepted standard of the appraisal industry as defined by federal guidelines of The Uniform Standards of Professional Appraisal Practice (USPAP).

 YOU CAN BE SURE THAT PAAQT APPRAISERS MEET THESE STANDARDS.

 Each item being appraised is unique and specifically analyzed by a Certified appraiser.
 Value is based on factors such as:

 - Condition – a major factor in determining a dollar value of a quilt.
 Fading, holes, stains, and shredding of fabric will reduce the value.
 Quilts well cared for will retain their value.

 - Construction techniques – well-sewn seams, smooth curves, and sharp points will give more value than poorly executed examples.

 - Amount of quilting and distribution of quilting stitches – not only give pleasing appearances to the quilt but will add or detract from the total value.

-- Artistic concepts – includes such factors as the subject matter of the design, the color choices (is it pleasing to the eye?), and the balance of the design.
+- Artistic concepts – include such factors as the subject matter of the design, the color choices (is it pleasing to the eye?), and the balance of the design.

-- Artist’s resume – a well recognized, prize winning artist will have more value to her/his works because of fame of maker and possibly record of sales.
+- Artist’s resume – a well-recognized, prize-winning artist will have more value to her/his works because of the fame of the maker and possibly a record of sales.